courtneypike/Coverify/README.md

 If you want to clone and run this locally, you will need to develop an application with Spotify and get a Client ID and Client Secret.
 You can follow these directions: https://developer.spotify.com/documentation/web-api

+You can just run as an express application in the src/api.js (remove anything relating to routing or serverless HTTP).